Krynet-Community/.github/profile/README.md

 If a particular project has an actual relationship with Krynet, that relationship should be clearly documented and independently verifiable through an official Krynet source.

 Otherwise, assume that the project is simply a **community project**.

+## 💻 Community Clients

+Some community projects provide independent clients for Krynet.

+These clients are developed by community contributors and aim to provide functionality as close to the official Krynet experience as possible.
+They may also provide clients for platforms where Krynet does not offer an official native client.

+Community clients are still independent software.
+They are not official Krynet clients and may differ from official clients in implementation, features, update schedules, compatibility, security practices, or platform support.

+Some community clients also use community-developed infrastructure such as the **KAI Compatibility Layer** to support multiple platforms and provide shared functionality.

+Users should review the individual client and its development practices before deciding whether to use it.

+### Advertising & Tracking

+Some community clients, support advertising and tracking as part of their funding model.
+They are stated that advertising and tracking are used to help **fund the development and operation of the Community**.

+Users who prioritize minimizing advertising or tracking should take this into account when choosing a community client.

+Community software should not automatically be assumed to be ad-free, tracking-free, or privacy-focused simply because it is independently developed.

 ## 🌎 International Community